TA-Lib/ta-lib-python/README.md

-Note: this requires that you have already installed the ``ta-lib`` library on your computer (you can [download it](http://ta-lib.org/hdr_dw.html) or use your computers package manager to install it).
+Note: this requires that you have already installed the ``ta-lib`` library on your computer (you can [download it](http://ta-lib.org/hdr_dw.html) or use your computers package manager to install it, e.g., ``brew install ta-lib`` on Mac OS X).

 ## Examples